• Skip to primary navigation

 A dish of cheesy barbeque pasta sprinkled with chopped parsley.

 The creamy cheesy sauce clings to every surface of the pasta shapes, so you get lots of flavour in every mouthful.
-This pasta salad is the perfect accompaniment to grilled steak, chops, and even sausages.
+This pasta salad is perfect for serving with grilled steak, chops, and even sausages.

 Jump to: